 As the grieving family, your first call should be to a FDANZ Funeral Director who can talk you through the next stages.

 If the death was expected, a doctor/medical professional still has to confirm death and document the cause of death.
-This is most often facilitated by your funeral director who will liaise with the family’s doctor and arrange transport for the body to the doctor’s premise for the examination.
-Not many doctors visit the home for this purpose anymore.
-If the death was unexpected, or you have any concerns, please call the Police.
+This is most often facilitated by your funeral director who will liaise with the family’s doctor.
+If the death was unexpected, or you have any concerns, please call the police.

-If a New Zealand resident dies overseas, your FDANZ Funeral Director can help you understand the options in regards arranging for the person's body or ashes to be repatriated (brought back to New Zealand).
+If a New Zealand resident dies overseas, your funeral director can help you understand the options in regards arranging for the person's body or ashes to be repatriated (brought back to New Zealand).
 Click here to read more about repatriation requirements by country.

 In the initial interaction (usually a phone call) the funeral director is likely to want the following information from you: